- Investment Property Depreciation

 The recent depreciation changes have the greatest impact on the types of property you may choose to invest in.
 Some people prefer to invest in brand-new properties, while others opt for older property that they can renovate and resell for profit.
 So, which is the better investment strategy?
 Let’s look at this in actual finite […]

 Step by Step Guide on How to Calculate Depreciation on a House for Taxes.
-Before getting scared off by the following explanation of how to calculate depreciation, you need to know that tax depreciation quantity surveyors can prepare a custom depreciation schedule for you.
-All you’ll need to do is hand it over to your […]
+Before getting scared off by the following explanation of calculating depreciation expenses, you need to know that tax depreciation quantity surveyors can prepare a custom depreciation schedule for you.
+All you’ll need to do is hand it over to your accountant […]

 THE NUMBERS are in.
 There’s no denying it.
-It’s now a fact that not every property needs a physical inspection by a depreciation expert for the maximum tax deductions to be claimed.
+It’s now a fact that not every property needs a depreciation schedule inspection for the maximum tax deductions to be claimed.
 The truth is that the majority don’t need a physical inspection, saving you time and money.
-We’ve been saying this for a long […]
+We’ve been saying this for a long time, but you […]

 Client Name and Unit Number have been altered for privacy.
 Marie came to Washington Brown looking to maximise her tax depreciation deductions, having purchased a second-hand investment property in 2018.
 The house was originally built in 2000 and was purchased for $1,200,000 in 2018.
 The two storey house consisted of 4 bedrooms, 2 bathrooms and […]